Cédric Jimenez

 Cédric Jimenez (born 26 June 1976) is a French film producer, film director and screenwriter.

 Career

 Jimenez's 2014 film The Connection (La French), starring Academy Award winner Jean Dujardin, premiered at the Toronto International Film Festival.

 In 2015, he directed an adaptation of Laurent Binet's prize-winning novel HHhH, starring Jason Clarke, Rosamund Pike, Mia Wasikowska, Jack O'Connell and Jack Reynor.
 The film was released the following year.

+Personal life

+In 2001, Jimenez had a daughter with French actress Karole Rocher.

+Jimenez was in a relationship with French director Audrey Diwan, with whom he had two children, born in 2007 and 2008, respectively.
+Jimenez and Diwan separated in 2018.